Arttuv/arttuv-website/src/content/writings/no-estimates.md

 What you are missing in that environment are honesty and effective feedback loops.

 The end result is a pile of "MVP" implementations, none fulfilling the end user needs.
-Jira raports and excels look OK, though.
+Jira reports and excels look OK, though.
 The shit hits the fan when the product gets to the hands of the real users.

 ## Start the change